This guide will cover how to configure and manage the ODX server.

 Before connecting to the ODX Server in Discovery Hub, ensure the ODX Server Service is currently running.

-1. In the Tools menu, click Manage ODX Servers
+1. In the Tools menu, click Options, then click the ODX Server tab in the window that appears

 2. In the Name box, type a name for the ODX server.